Don't Forget Us Here

-Don't Forget Us Here: Lost and Found at Guantánamo is a 2021 memoir by Mansoor Adayfi about an 18-year-old man who was sent to Afghanistan to do research but never returned.
+Don't Forget Us Here: Lost and Found at Guantánamo is a 2021 memoir by Mansoor Adayfi.
+As an 18-year-old man, he was sent to Afghanistan to do research but never returned.
 After being kidnapped by Afghan warlords, he was sold to the United States in the aftermath of the September 11 attacks.
 In Kandahar, he was stripped naked, beaten, and interrogated by the Americans about his link to Al-Qaeda.
 He was imprisoned without being charged at the Guantánamo Bay detention camp, where he was stripped of his name and was known as Prisoner 441.
 Adayfi describes in his memoir how he survived for 14 years until his 2016 release.
 Adayfi collaborated with writer Antonio Aiello.

 Synopsis

 Don't Forget Us Here is the memoir of a man who was in detention at Guantánamo Bay for 14 years.
 The book is a series of manuscripts Mansoor Adayfi wrote while he was imprisoned at Guantánamo and sent to his attorneys as letters; he then used them as the basis of his book, which he wrote in collaboration with Antonio Aiello.
 While in prison, Adayafi became a stubborn fighter who led prison riots and hunger strikes.
 Adayfi was known as Detainee 441 in Guantánamo; He tried to persuade his captors he had not been cooperating with Al-Qaeda.
 According to the book, to avoid torture, he confessed to be a member of al-Qaeda.